xtuml/otel2pv/docs/design_notes/DN1_JSON_Extractor/DN1_JSON_Extractor.md

 - **Production** - It is proposed that the production of messages will be implemented using a Kafka Producer that will send the converted data to topic/s defined in the configuration.

 ### Class Diagram
-The class diagram for the JSON Extractor is as follows:
+The class diagram for the JSON Extractor is as follows - this is split into two parts for clarity:

+- Server - Server library that will provide the functionality for receiving, and sending messages and provide the interface to build the conversion functionality
+- JSON Extractor app - Application that will use the Server library to provide the server runnning functionality and will also contain the conversion functionality

 ![Class Diagram](./class_diagram.svg)

 ### Implmentation
-The implementation falls into two main parts:
+The implementation falls into two main parts as outlined in the class diagram:

-- Server - a Server library will be created that will provide the functionality for receiving, and sending messages and provide the interface to build the conversion functionality
-- JSON Extractor app - an application will be created that will use the Server library to provide the server runnning functionality and will also contain the conversion functionality
+- Server
+- JSON Extractor app

 Below is the proposed implementation for the full JSON Extractor application.
 This builds upon the class diagram above and provides a view of how the different interfaces and structs are combined.